-The Evidence Based Practice (EBP) Reports project at the University of Houston Department of Communication Sciences and Disorders is a formative assessment of your development into critically thinking independent practitioners of speech-language pathology in a variety of settings.
-You must satisfactorily complete at least two (2) EBP Reports.
-A third EBP Report may be required of students who do not achieve a "pass" on their first two EBP Reports.
+The Evidence-Based Practice (EBP) Reports project at the University of Houston Department of Communication Sciences and Disorders is a formative assessment of the student's development into critically thinking independent practitioners of speech-language pathology in a variety of settings.
+EBP Reports allow students to utilize research, client information, and clinical practice in formulating therapeutic recommendations.
+Students present their findings and recommendations in written and oral formats.

-Procedures for filing a complaint with the CAA can be found at: http://www.asha.org/?s=complaint
+Procedures for filing a complaint with the CAA can be found at: http://caa.asha.org/?s=complaint